varun6121990/FilecontentSearching/README.md

 # FilecontentSearching
-## FilecontentSearching - Searching specific patterns from file based on regex and display its starting and end position
+## FilecontentSearching - Searching specific patterns from file based on regex and display its starting and ending position

 * Language used -> Java 1.8+ *